ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

 .htaccess (or similar)
 ======================

+.. note:: ``.htaccess`` files only work on Apache servers that permit their usage.
+You should test to see if this method actually prevents files from running by placing a simple PHP file in the same directory and test to see if it executes.

 If you have to allow files other than images, than we recommend a simple ``.htaccess`` file at the root of the directory where you'll be allowing user uploads::